Job training sparks new opportunities in Kenya

 Become a vehicle of change and help reduce unemployment in Kenya

 You can become a vehicle of change and help us reduce unemployment in Kenya.
-There’s a few ways you can help change lives:
+There’s a couple of ways you can help change lives:

-- Make a donation: When you donate to us, we’ll allocate your donation to make the most impact across our projects.
+- Donate where it is most needed: When you donate to us, we’ll allocate your donation to make the most impact across our projects.

 It only takes one person to change the life of a child.